poivronjaune/pygame_piano/README.md

 # MIDI Console Application

-This project is a simple Python console application that implements a MIDI interface to display the note pressed on the keyboard.
-It utilizes the `mido` library for MIDI handling and `python-rtmidi` for real-time MIDI input/output.
+This project is a simple Python console application that implements a MIDI interface to display the notes pressed on the keyboard.
+It utilizes the `pygame.midi` for real-time MIDI input.

 ## Project Structure

 ```
-midi-console-app
+pygame_piano
-├── src
+├── midi_pkg
-│   ├── main.py          # Entry point of the application
+│   ├── main.py           # Console app to display pressed midi notes
-│   └── midi_interface.py # Contains the MIDIInterface class
+│   └── run.py            # Pygame window to display midi notes pressed
+│   └── practice.py       # Pygame window to practice finding notes on midi keyboard
 ├── requirements.txt      # Lists project dependencies
 └── README.md             # Documentation for the project
 ```